steffenhaug/plox/report.md

 Additionally, when refining our partition, new childen nodes will always be appended to the _end_ of the vector, and since each node has two children, the array will always double when we add a new level of refinement, a vector backed storage is ideal.

+## Brute force

+Perhaps the _simplest_ error measure is simply the length of a line segment.
+If a line segment is, say 3 pixels long, it is confined approximately to a $3 \times 3$ pixel cell, in which it is basically not possible for it to deviate more than $\pm 1$ pixels from the correct line.
+Of course, this will lead to a lot of wasted tesselation in the "straight" parts of a curve, but simplicity is often a performance win since complex "optimal" solutions often lose out because of overhead and constant factors on small problem sizes, and if we can get away with only breaking a curve into a few hundred segments, this is likely to be the case, and so there is no point going all out prematurely before we know that the brutal approach is too slow, and before we have a running demo to profile for improvements.